Millennium-Classroom/Project-0_0-Setting-Up-Your-Environment/README.md

 5. Drag/Move the files inside the extracted REVLib\\vendordeps folder into (Windows) C:\\Users\\Public\\wpilib\\2022\\vendordeps or (MacOS/Linux) ~/wpilib/2022/vendordeps

-### How to Install SPARKMAX Client?
+### How to Install REV Hardware Client?
-Please follow [this guide](https://docs.revrobotics.com/sparkmax/spark-max-client/getting-started-with-the-spark-max-client) to install SPARKMAX Client.
+Please follow [this guide](https://docs.revrobotics.com/sparkmax/spark-max-client/getting-started-with-the-spark-max-client) to install REV Hardware client.

 ## ***Phoenix and Phoenix Tuner***
 ### What is Phoenix?